 Kerrie Rees - Senior School Food Technology, Cook up a Storm and Middle School Art Teacher / KLA Leader

 Elesha Renta - Executive Assistant

 Michael Samild - Middle School Music and Senior School English Teacher

 Julie Saunders - Middle School Core Teacher (Year 5)

 Ian Smith - Maintenance

-Matthew Stackhouse - College Chaplain / Senior School Society and Culture Teacher
+Matthew Stackhouse - College Chaplain / Senior School Studies of Religion and Beach Elective Teacher